Trans Europe Foot Race: 2012 race

 The race was run again in 2012.
 It went from Skagen, Denmark to Gibraltar, passing e.g. Haderslev, Ahrensburg, Waldkappel, Frankenbach, Valdoie, Bourganeuf, St-Pons-de-Thomieres, Berga, Teruel and Puente Genil.
 The total distance was 4175 km and the race took 64 days.
 The male winner was Peter Bartel from Germany with 354:25:21, and the female winner was Ria Buiten from the Netherlands with 504:18:29.

-2021 race
+2025 race

-In 2021 a new edition of this multiday event, the Race Across Europe (RAE), will take place.
-The event is organised by Oliver Witzke and is 64 stages from Tallinn to Lisbon and approximately 4750 km.
+In 2025 a new edition of the Transeuropalauf is being planned.
+The event is organised by Thomas Dornburg and is 41 stages from Flensburg to San Marino.
+The route is 2,247 km and is a daily average of 54 km.